Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Introduction

 One can instead focus on the simple length spectra of \emph{generic} hyperbolic surfaces.
 In~\cite{mcshane2008simple}, McShane and Parlier asked whether there is a surface for which all the multiplicities are 1.
 They showed that the set of marked hyperbolic surfaces (of a given finite type) that does not have this property is meagre, providing a strongly affirmative answer.
-They also related this set with other questions on low-genus surfaces, including the Markoff conjecture.
+They also related this set to other questions on low-genus surfaces, including the Markoff conjecture.

-The strategy of McShane and Parlier is investigating the length equality $l_{X}(\alpha) = l_{X}(\beta)$ for simple closed curves $\alpha$, $\beta$ over the Teichm{\"u}ller space.
+The strategy of McShane and Parlier is to investigate the length equality $l_{X}(\alpha) = l_{X}(\beta)$ for simple closed curves $\alpha$, $\beta$ over the Teichm{\"u}ller space.
 If two curves are same, then the equality clearly holds on the entire space; otherwise, the equality holds only on a submanifold of the Teichm{\"u}ller space.
 We note that this strategy is not applicable for non-simple closed curves.
 Indeed, there are arbitrary many distinct curves on a surface that have the same length with respect to any hyperbolic structure~\cite{randol1980length}.

 Motivated by McShane and Parlier, we consider other length identities enjoyed by few-intersecting simple closed curves.
-As in McShane and Parlier's work, we construct a meagre subset $V$ of the Teichm{\"u}ller space; few-intersecting simple closed curves and their topological configuration are characterised by their lengths on any hyperbolic surface outside $V$.
+As in McShane and Parlier's work, we construct a meagre subset $V$ of the Teichm{\"u}ller space which is a union of countably many analytic submanifolds; few-intersecting simple closed curves and their topological configuration are characterized by their lengths on any hyperbolic surface outside $V$.
 In other words, we prove the following proposition (which is an interpretation of Proposition~\ref{prop:mainProp} in plain words).
-This argument does not rely on the finiteness of the surface type and equally applies to surfaces of infinite type.
+This argument does not rely on the finiteness of the surface type.
+Indeed, it equally applies to Nielsen-convex hyperbolic structures on surfaces of infinite type, which means that the hyperbolic structure admits a nice pants decomposition (see Fact \ref{fact.nielsenconvex} for the precise definition).
+Teichm\"uller space for such hyperbolic structures is defined in a similar way to the usual Teichm\"uller spaces (Definition \ref{def.Teich}).

-\begin{prop}[Interpretation of the main proposition] There exists a meagre subset $V \subseteq \T(S)$ such that for $X \in \T(S) \setminus V$ and a hyperbolic surface $X'$ homeomorphic to either one-holed torus or $p$-punctured $b$-holed sphere where $p + b = 4$, the following implication holds:
+\begin{proposition}[Interpretation of the main proposition] Let $S$ be a topological orientable surface.
+Then there exists a meagre subset $V \subseteq \T(S)$ such that for $X \in \T(S) \setminus V$ and a hyperbolic surface $X'$ homeomorphic to either one-holed torus or $p$-punctured $b$-holed sphere where $p + b = 4$, the following implication holds:

-Here, $\mathcal{L}$ stands for the simple length spectrum. \end{prop}
+Here, $\mathcal{L}$ stands for the simple length spectrum. \end{proposition}